fboulnois/stable-diffusion-docker/README.md

 ### Model

 The model and other files are cached in a volume called `huggingface`.
+The models are stored in `<volume>/diffusers/<model>/snapshots/<githash>/unet/<weights>`.
+Checkpoint files (`ckpt`s) are unofficial versions of the official models, and so these are not part of the official release.

 ### Images